Create a healthy morning routine before Monday gets the better of you!

-So what happens when you don’t have a morning routine in place your mornings might end up being a bit all over the place.
-You might mean you sleep in, hit snooze half a dozen times before you actually wake up, and then have drag yourself out of bed feeling tired, sluggish and unmotivated.
-You’d probably rather grab the duvet cover and drag yourself back to bed thanks very much, right?
+So what happens when you don’t have a healthy morning routine in place?
+Well, it could mean that your mornings end up being a little bit all over the place.
+It might mean that you end up sleeping in, hitting snooze half a dozen times, and then end up having to drag yourself out of bed later than planned feeling tired, sluggish and unmotivated.
+You’d probably just rather grab the duvet cover and drag yourself back to bed instead of facing the day ahead, right?

 I know that whenever I wake up and do the things that I want to do before I have to start work I feel fresher, more motivated, and ready to face the day.
-If I’ve already skipped a workout or slept in or not eaten a good breakfast (like I said, a real no-no for me) I don’t feel as energised as I could do.
-When you have a demanding day at work ahead of you that’s really not a good thing.
+If I’ve already skipped a workout or slept in or not eaten a good breakfast I don’t feel as energised as I could do.
+And when you have a demanding day at work ahead of you that’s really not a good thing.

 I’m sure you have a busy life, though.
 Most of us do and if you’re anything like me you don’t have a huge amount of time to spare in the morning.
 So let’s be real here: I’m not saying that you have to bounce out of bed at 4am.
 I’m not saying that you have to go for a 10km run before work.
 And I’m not saying that you have to follow this morning routine to the letter every day of your life – because everyone likes a lie in every so often, and your body does need time to recharge and reset after a busy week.

 What I am saying is that a simple morning routine like this is a good thing to aim for most mornings, and particularly from Monday to Friday.
 A good morning routine is all about creating healthy habits.
 It sounds simple, but even making small changes can have a much bigger impact – possibly bigger than you might think.
 After all, if you feel more energised and more productive then who knows where that might lead you?